TontonTremblay/mvs_objaverse/README.md

 The output from the script is compatible instant-ngp.
 And here is a sample for the mugs:
 ![renders](https://i.imgur.com/CcdGXJL.jpg)

+# Animations
+Maybe you want to animate some renders e.g., 360 view.

+Check `render_all_models.py`

 # TODO
 - Share some more complete renders (google drive links)